b-ryan/dotfiles/README.md

 Just run

-    ./install.sh
+    ./install.sh [install_type]

-It will create symlinks for all the dot-files in your home directory (but won't overwrite any existing files/links).
-If you want it to force the links to be created, you can run
+install_type  one of default, work, or necromancer

-    ./install.sh --force
+It will create symlinks for all the dot-files in your home directory.
+It will overwrte files wherever it tries to install stuff, but will back everything up into the .bk directory.